Wichitans weigh in on mayoral candidates during debate

 “At the end of the day, if our streets aren’t working, if our people aren’t safe, if they don’t feel good at home and coming to work, they’re not gonna want to live in Wichita,” Sorensen said.

-Sorensen says Wu’s commitment to WPD will help.
-He says watching the debate reaffirmed his support.
+Sorensen said Wu’s commitment to WPD will help.
+He said watching the debate reaffirmed his support.

 “I think Lily has the right answers on all of those key questions,” Sorensen said.

 Not all agree.
-Whipple supporter Suzanne Coch says the most important thing to her is that everyone gets treated equally.
+Whipple supporter Suzanne Coch said the most important thing to her is that everyone gets treated equally.

 “I think he seems like a very fair individual, that he supports everyone as strongly as he can,” Coch said of Whipple.

-Tonight was an opportunity for constituents to gather more information about where Whipple and Wu stand on major topics including the opioid epidemic, inclusivity and cost of living.
+Monday night was an opportunity for constituents to gather more information about where Whipple and Wu stand on major topics, including the opioid epidemic, inclusivity and cost of living.

-Still, some walked away without a clear choice on who will get their vote Nov.
+Still, some walked away without a clear choice on who will get their vote on Nov.
 7.

 A mayoral debate will be held at Wichita State University on Oct.
 18.